Frustration-induced quantum spin liquid behavior in the $s=$1/2 random-bond Heisenberg antiferromagnet on the zigzag chain: The nature of the ground state and the low-lying excitation of the frustrated random-singlet state

 \section{The nature of the ground state and the low-lying excitation of the frustrated random-singlet state}

-In this section, we study the microscopic character of the ground state and the low-energy excitations of the 1D frustrated RS state by investigating the singlet-dimer configurations of the ground state and the first-excited state, following the procedure of Ref. \cite{KawamuraUematsu}.
-In Ref. \cite{KawamuraUematsu}, the singlet-dimer configurations of the frustrated RS state were studied for several 2D lattices together with those of the 1D unfrustrated RS state in the random $J_1$-only chain.
+In this section, we study the microscopic character of the ground state and the low-energy excitations of the 1D frustrated RS state by investigating the singlet-dimer configurations of the ground state and the first-excited state, following the procedure of Ref.[\citen{KawamuraUematsu}].
+In Ref.[\citen{KawamuraUematsu}], the singlet-dimer configurations of the frustrated RS state were studied for several 2D lattices together with those of the 1D unfrustrated RS state in the random $J_1$-only chain.
 There, it was found that the ground state consisted primarily of the hierarchically-organized singlet-dimers together with the orphan spins and the resonating singlet-dimers clusters, while the ratio of the latter two configurations were suppressed somewhat in the unfrustrated 1D RS state as compared with that of the 2D frustrated RS state.

-In Ref. \cite{KawamuraUematsu}, the nature of the low-energy excitations were also examined, where the three distinct types of low-energy excitations, labeled as (A), (B), and (C), were identified in the 2D frustrated RS state, {\it i.e.}, (A) the singlet-to-triplet excitation (and its reverse process), (B) the diffusion of orphan spins accompanied by the recombination of nearby singlet-dimers, and (C) the creation (or annihilation) of singlet-dimers clusters, while real excitations were generically combinations of these (A)-(C).
+In Ref.[\citen{KawamuraUematsu}], the nature of the low-energy excitations were also examined, where the three distinct types of low-energy excitations, labeled as (A), (B), and (C), were identified in the 2D frustrated RS state, {\it i.e.}, (A) the singlet-to-triplet excitation (and its reverse process), (B) the diffusion of orphan spins accompanied by the recombination of nearby singlet-dimers, and (C) the creation (or annihilation) of singlet-dimers clusters.
+In Ref.[\citen{KawamuraUematsu}], excitations of type (D) were also identified, which are basically variants of type (A).
+Hence, we regard in the following the type (A) as including the type (D) of Ref.[\citen{KawamuraUematsu}].
+Real excitations were generically combinations of these (A)-(C).
 An interesting observation was that in the 2D frustrated RS state the excitations (B) and (C) dominated, while in the 1D unfrustrated RS state most of the excitations were type (A) with few type (B) or (C).

 Under such situations, to shed further light on the nature of the possible frustrated RS state in 1D, we examine the singlet-dimer configurations of the ground state and the first excited state of the frustrated $J_1$-$J_2$ chain with $J_2>0$, in comparison with those of the unfrustrated chain with $J_2=0$ and of the frustrated models in 2D \cite{KawamuraUematsu}.